dwcowan/RegClassifier/docs/step01_environment_tooling.md

 **Depends on:** None.

 ## Instructions
+Refer to [Master Scaffold](master_scaffold.md) for stub modules and test skeletons before beginning this step.

 1. Install **MATLAB R2024a** on your workstation.
 2. During installation, add these toolboxes:
    - Text Analytics